aforaditya/CodeSlate/README.md

 5. Open your browser and go to http://localhost:5173 to view CodeSlate

 ## Contributing
-If you'd like to contribute to CodeSlate, please feel free to raise a pull request.
+If you'd like to contribute to CodeSlate, please feel free to for this repo and raise a pull request.